• x

 Harmful Algal Blooms

-South Fork Reservoir located within South Fork State Recreation Area, has been placed under a HAB Watch Advisory due to possible a Harmful Algae Bloom (HAB).
-Visual assessments have indicated a possible bloom.
-Water tests and satellite imagery assessments are currently being conducted by the Nevada Division of Environmental Protection (NDEP).
+Lahontan Reservoir, located in Lahontan State Recreation Area, has been placed under a HAB Watch Advisory due to an active Harmful Algae Bloom.
+Visual and satellite imagery assessments have indicated a possible bloom.
+Water tests are currently being conducted by the Nevada Division of Environmental Protection (NDEP).
 These toxic algae can cause serious health issues for humans and animals.
-If you see water that looks discolored or smells bad, stay away.
-For a full list of HAB sites in Nevada, go here.
-Learn more about HABs by visiting the NDEP page, here.

 plan, explore, discover